patriChiril/BioMAISx/README.md

 This repository releases the BioMAISx (*Bio*technology: *M*edia, *A*griculture, *I*nvestment, (and) *S*entiment E*x*cerpts) dataset annotated for Aspect-Based Sentiment Analysis (ABSA).
 It includes all code required for collecting and processing the raw data used for annotation, details on how the data was annotated, and code for post-processing the annotated data.

-The dataset is made available as a csv [here](https://drive.google.com/file/d/1PmJr1DholnD-Bnr_Q4FlcRajRHZ5kNJs/view?usp=sharing)
+The dataset is made available as a csv [here](https://drive.google.com/file/d/1PmJr1DholnD-Bnr_Q4FlcRajRHZ5kNJs/view?usp=sharing).
+See [here](https://github.com/uchicago-dsi/BioMAISx/blob/main/annotation/BioMAISx_polarityDistribution.pdf) the polarity distribution per aspect category.

 A Zenodo link will later be made available.